What is your goal or expectation for the HVAC system?

 Solution

-1. Install Single Bulb under the coil
+1. Install a Single Bulb under the coil

 2. Install APCO-X Carbon Ballast in the ductwork